altongue/googlecalenderapp/README.md

 Hi there!
 THis is a simple Google Calendar app built in AngularJS.

+##Set up

+Clone this repository to your machine, then run

+npm install && bower install

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.